-NOTICE IS HEREBY GIVEN that a Special Meeting of Shareholders of Mallon Resources Corporation, a Colorado corporation, or Mallon, will be held at 1700 Lincoln Street, Suite 4100, Denver, Colorado 80203, on February 27, 2003 at 9:00 a.m., local time, for the following purposes:
+NOTICE IS HEREBY GIVEN that a Special Meeting of Shareholders of Mallon Resources Corporation, a Colorado corporation, or Mallon, will be held at the offices of Holme Roberts & Owen LLP located at 1700 Lincoln Street, Suite 4100, Denver, Colorado 80203, on March 10, 2003 at 9:00 a.m., local time, for the following purposes:

-1. To consider and vote upon a proposal to approve the Agreement and Plan of Merger, dated October 1, 2002, among Black Hills Corporation, Black Hills Acquisition Corp. and Mallon.

-2. To transact such other business incident to the conduct of the meeting as may properly come before the meeting or any adjournments or postponements thereof.
+- 1. To consider and vote upon a proposal to approve the Agreement and Plan of Merger, dated October 1, 2002, among Black Hills Corporation, Black Hills Acquisition Corp. and Mallon. - 2.
+To transact such other business incident to the conduct of the meeting as may properly come before the meeting or any adjournments or postponements thereof.